 The option to challenge a voter is open to all voters, not just poll watchers.
-It is a crime to file a false voter challenge.
+It is a crime to file a false or frivolous voter challenge.

 What Am I Prohibited from Doing as a Poll Watcher?

-- You cannot speak to voters.
+- Speak to voters.
 This includes voters within the 150-foot no-solicitation zone.

-- You cannot speak to poll workers (except for the clerk).
+- Speak to poll workers (except for the clerk).

-- You cannot come closer to the check-in table or privacy booths than is reasonably necessary to observe.
+- Come closer to the check-in table or privacy booths than is reasonably necessary to observe.

-- You cannot volunteer to help voters complete their ballot.
+- Volunteer to help voters complete their ballot.
 You can only provide assistance if a voter specifically requests assistance from you and completes paperwork.

-- You cannot wear partisan or political clothing, including stickers, hats, pins, signs, bags, phone cases, or other displays.
+- Wear partisan or political clothing, including stickers, hats, pins, signs, bags, phone cases, or other displays.

-- You cannot remove or conceal your poll watcher badge.
+- Remove or conceal your poll watcher badge.

-- You cannot bring a firearm within the voting location (even if you have a concealed weapons permit).
+- Bring a firearm within the voting location (even if you have a concealed weapons permit).

 The clerk has the authority to maintain order at the voting location.
-If you do not follow these rules, the clerk may ask you to leave.
+If you do not follow these rules, the clerk will ask you to leave.